-Polis180, the Centre of Public Initiatives „Ideas for Change” (Kyiv) and the IDP Women Association “Consent” (Tbilisi) are implementing a joint project on the roles of women in peace and security in Ukraine and Georgia.
+Polis180, the Centre of Public Initiatives „Ideas for Change” (Kyiv) and the IDP Women Association “Consent” (Tbilisi) implemented a joint project on the roles of women in peace and security in Ukraine and Georgia.
 Tens of thousands of people from Eastern European countries have been suffering from violent conflict since the end of the Cold War.
 The suffering of women and men during and after conflicts is different: women are more often deprived of access to housing, health and social services, and their access to labor markets is often more limited.
 In Georgia and Ukraine, women often face outright harassment or even sexual exploitation when crossing the administrative boundary line/contact line.
 At the same time, studies have shown that taking into account women’s views and experiences in conflict resolution – beyond acknowledging the special needs and conflict-related vulnerabilities of women – often leads to less militarized and more sustainable and peaceful outcomes.

-During two workshops (Kyiv, 07 – 12 October 2018 and Tbilisi, 25 – 30 November 2018) Polis180, the Centre of Public Initiatives “Ideas for Change” and the IDP Women Association “Consent” scrutinize the roles of women in peace and security in Georgia and Ukraine, aiming at answering the following questions: What is the status of women’s rights and women’s participation in politics and society in Ukraine and Georgia?
+During two workshops (Kyiv, 07 – 12 October 2018 and Tbilisi, 25 – 30 November 2018) Polis180, the Centre of Public Initiatives “Ideas for Change” and the IDP Women Association “Consent” scrutinized the roles of women in peace and security in Georgia and Ukraine, answering the following questions: What is the status of women’s rights and women’s participation in politics and society in Ukraine and Georgia?
 How do governmental and civil society actors, NGOs and mediators address issues of women, peace and security?
 Which special challenges do internally displaced women face?
 (How) does the situation differ among Ukraine and Georgia and what can be learned from the respective other?
 What could Germany and the EU do to strengthen the women, peace and security perspective on the Ukrainian and Georgian conflicts?

-- Bringing together 24 German, Ukrainian and Georgian young experts for two five-day workshops in Kyiv (07 – 12 October 2018) and Tbilisi (25 – 30 November 2018) in order to promote a better understanding of the roles women can (and already) play in enduring political and diplomatic deadlock and military confrontation, and to thereby add new perspectives to conflict management on the ground
+- We brought together 24 German, Ukrainian and Georgian young experts for two five-day workshops in Kyiv (07 – 12 October 2018) and Tbilisi (25 – 30 November 2018) in order to promote a better understanding of the roles women can (and already) play in enduring political and diplomatic deadlock and military confrontation, and to thereby add new perspectives to conflict management on the ground

 Any questions?
 Write us at email@example.com!